 - Deployment & Management: Hyper-V, combined with System Center, supports VM migration and management from private (behind your firewall) to public cloud (behind service provider’s firewall) through a single pane of glass.
 This provides organizations with unparalleled levels of flexibility.
 Additionally, System Center not only supports Hyper-V, but also VMware vSphere and Citrix XenServer based infrastructures.
 Hyper-V, combined with System Center also provides complete infrastructure monitoring (hardware, hypervisor, operating system, and applications) which is especially useful for deploying, optimizing and monitoring the ongoing performance of workloads such as SQL Server.
 With VMware, customers are required to purchase expensive additional products to deliver any form of monitoring beyond the standard virtual machine metrics.

 - Lower costs: Hyper-V provides a significantly lower total cost of ownership (TCO) than VMware vSphere for initial licensing and ongoing operations.
-More details on the cost comparison can be obtained through this web site where the analysis shows that a VMware private cloud solution can cost 5.5 times more than a Microsoft based private cloud solution.

 Hyper-V proves to be the best solution for virtualizing SQL Server databases, with superior capabilities in many areas, whilst offering significantly better TCO than VMware.
 Many customers understand the benefits outlined in the summary and they have chosen to run their SQL Servers using Hyper-V or have switched their existing SQL Server to Hyper-V from VMware.
-See these case studies for more details.

 Microsoft’s Cloud OS platform consisting of SQL Server 2012, Windows Server 2012, System Center 2012, Windows Azure, and Visual Studio 2012 offer a unique and consistent platform, from on-premises, to cloud computing environments, to help organizations modernize their datacenters by leveraging the CAPEX and OPEX efficiencies that cloud computing environments provide.
 Customers should consider using this platform by trying SQL Server 2012, Windows Server 2012, System Center 2012, Windows Azure, and Visual Studio 2012.